 - Children and Family laws in the domestic setup have become an essential criterion for a child’s welfare and development.

 - An act has been passed for UK, Scotland, and Northern Ireland.
 By keeping in mind the well-being and safety of children and to prevent child abuse.

 - Children and Families Act 2014 obtained a royal assent and became a law on 13th March 2014.
-This Act is designed for the purpose of upliftment of the vulnerable children by giving them protection and attention with special care and need.
-It also helps parents and family to generally deal with personal issues and wellbeing of the children.
+This Act is designed to uplift vulnerable children by giving them protection and attention with special care and need.
+It also helps parents and families to generally deal with the personal issues and wellbeing of the children.

 - This Act is divided into 9 parts and each dealing with one aspect of child support, development, and family.
-It outlays major reforms to improve lives of children.
+It outlays major reforms to improve the lives of children.

 Part 1 – Adoption

 - All the changes are from adoption placements and support.
 This Act introduces new rights for adoptive families to support and leave from work.

 - It promotes foster care and adoption.
 Adopters could foster children while they wait for the court’s approval for adoption.

 - It reduces the delays in finding adopters as it already provides databases.
-They themselves could get registered without a delay.
+They themselves could get registered without delay.

 - The adopters receive the same rights as leave and pay as birth parents.

-- The services are provided to the adopters in the form of any financial aid by personal budget and allows them to choose any support.
+- The services are provided to the adopters in any financial aid by personal budget and allow them to choose any support.

-- Care proceedings. – Act drives to eliminate delay in adoption extending to family courts.
+- Care proceedings. – Act drives to eliminate delay in adoption, extending to family courts.
 The Act outshines the 26 week limit on care proceedings.
 Although it does allows courts to extend by 8 weeks if necessary to resolve the case fairly.

 Part 2 – Family Justice

-- The court works in relation to family justice and thereby major reforms have been made.
+- The court works about family justice, and thereby, major reforms have been made.

-- Evidentiary value will be considered in family proceedings if it has an impact on child’s welfare and the case is resolved.
+- The evidentiary value will be considered in family proceedings if it impacts the child’s welfare, and the case is resolved.